filecoin-project/filecoin-docs/smart-contracts/developing-contracts/client-contract-tutorial.md

 ## Prerequisites

-Before continuing, make sure you have the following software installed and prerequisities ready:
+Before continuing, make sure you have the following software installed and prerequisites ready:

 * Git
 * NodeJS